thibmeu/http-message-signatures-directory/draft-meunier-httpbis-http-message-signatures-directory.md

 3. Remove expired keys from the directory

 Servers SHOULD cache the directory contents and refresh upon expiration.

+# Privacy Considerations

+Key directories enable discovery of signing keys which may reveal information about the signing entity.
+Implementers should consider:

+## Directory Content
+Key directories should only contain keys actively used for signing.
+Including additional keys or metadata may expose unnecessary information about the signing service.

+## Access Patterns
+Verifiers accessing key directories may reveal information about signature verification patterns.
+Directory servers should avoid logging personally identifiable information from directory requests.

 # IANA Considerations